reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 For creating the RDS database in a private subnet we have used the following configurations:
 {{% image alt="Create RDS Database" src="images/posts/aws-rds-connect/connect.png" %}}

-We have used the default VPC available in our AWS account and set the `public access` to `No`.
+We have used the default virtual private cloud(VPC) available in our AWS account and set the `public access` to `No`.
 We have also chosen the option to create a new security group named `db-sg` where we will define the inbound rules to allow traffic from selected sources.

 We will also select `Password authentication` as the Database authentication option.